-Human factors testing of medical devices, especially those in process for FDA approval, can be complex.
+Human factors testing of medical devices, especially those in the process for FDA approval, can be complex.
 Finding a trusted partner who can meet and exceed stakeholder’s standards and keep a project running smoothly saves time, money and hassle.
 Because medical device testing requires very specific and often hard-to-find participants, finding the right audience who can deliver the most verifiable authentic feedback and drive powerful insights is crucial.
 When it comes to setting up successful medical device usability projects to study human factors performance, you can trust Fieldwork to handle the details so your team can stay focused on the research, gather findings, and evaluate the qualitative insights needed to drive business impact.

 These three P's show how the Fieldwork team delivers the highest quality of work and continues to drive successful medical device usability studies.